Employer of Record in Norway

 Copied to Clipboard

-FAQs About Hiring In Norway
+FAQs About Hiring in Norway

-As of January 1, 2024, Norway's minimum wage rates are:
+As of January 1, 2025, Norway does not have a national minimum wage; rates are:

 Expand in